trustedlogin/Remove-Dashboard-Access/readme.txt

 * `admin-post.php` is now reachable as the 1.2.2 release notes promised.
 It had been quietly blocked despite the documentation saying it should be exempt.
 * Two-step admin flows on allow-listed pages — like Wordfence Login Security's 2FA OTP step — no longer get rejected just because the request carries extra query parameters.
 * Translations from [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/remove-dashboard-access-for-non-admins/) will now actually load on your site.
 The plugin's text domain didn't match the WordPress.org slug, so community-submitted translations (including zh_TW) were silently being dropped.
-Thanks to the zh_TW translator who surfaced this.
+Thanks to Alex Lion (阿力獅) ([@alexclassroom](https://github.com/alexclassroom)) for surfacing this and contributing the fix.
 * A handful of strings that weren't translatable before — most notably the screen-reader hint on the Login Message link — are now translatable.
 * The uninstall script only runs when WordPress is actually uninstalling the plugin, not on stray requests to its file.